-Clyde Bentley’s paper from 1998 refers to the value of newspapers and their absence, quite similar to a departure from blogging,
+Clyde Bentley’s paper from 1998, at the University of Oregon, refers to the value of newspapers and their absence, quite similar to a departure from blogging,

 This study, like Berelson, employs the folk axiom absence makes the heart grow fonder in examining why people read a newspaper.
 More specifically, it lets people who have been denied their regular daily newspaper explain the societal and personal values that make this common medium important to their lives.